Should I Become a Chief Executive Officer?

-- Complete an internship.
 Graduate programs often include internship opportunities that can allow future CEOs to acquire work experience while still enrolled in school.
 Students might also pursue study abroad options that allow them to study international business and develop practical skills.

 Step 3: Gain Experience

 It is rare to enter straight into a career as a chief executive officer.
 Instead, most aspiring CEOs start at a lower-level management position within a company and work their way up until a CEO opening is available.
-Many also keep an eye on openings within other organizations, so there is the potential to change companies while still advancing.
+Many also keep an eye on openings within other organizations, so there is potential to change companies while still advancing.

 Step 4: Consider Voluntary Certification